How Does A Guidance Counselor Support Students And Schools?

 In response to these concerns, in 2003, the American School Counselor Association (ASCA) released a national framework for school counselors.
 In 2004, that model underwent revision to close opportunity and achievement gaps and ensure all students from kindergarten to grade 12 had a counselor providing specialized guidance.
 In 2019, the ASCA National Model's 4th edition was published, emphasizing the importance of assessment, management, and offering definitions of programs and student services.

-What role does a school counselor play?
+What role does a guidance counselor or school counselor play?

 Today, former school counselors have evolved into guidance counselors that offer various services and are often a crucial part of the education system.
 They help students prepare for life in diverse ways, including educational or academic planning, social and emotional skills development, and relationship building with parents and teachers.
 Counseling can help students achieve their goals in their future careers and social interactions.